 The waiting period before driving after resetting is two minutes.
 The location of the TPMS reset button is shown in the owner’s manual or under “Vehicle Features” on a car screen.

-After pressing and holding the TPMS button for three seconds, wait two minutes before driving your car to ensure that all systems are functioning properly before moving forward.
+After pressing and holding the TPMS button for three seconds, wait two minutes before driving your car to ensure all systems function correctly before moving forward.

 What Should the Tire Pressure Be on a 2014 Honda Civic?